9/11 Aftermath, Department of Defense Photo. Public Domain

 by Barbara Nevins Taylor

+The sky isn’t quite as blue this morning as it was that day and even if it were raining, it wouldn’t matter.
 For those of us who were there, felt the terror and the anger, for those who lost loved ones, for those who were hurt and for those affected, 9/11 burns in our memories.
-We can not forget.
+We cannot forget.

 9/11 photo of Twin Towers burning.
 Library of Congress Photo

 Things sparkling like crystals glittered in the distance.
 Thick black smoke swirled out of the towers.
 Paper litter flapped against the bright blue sky long before the buildings collapsed into themselves.
 What was in the air that day and the days after continues to make 9/11 a killer.
-It continues to threaten me and an estimated 400,000 who responded or lived, worked, went to school, and even walked nearby.
+It continues to threaten me and the estimated 400 thousand who responded, lived, worked, went to school, and even walked nearby.

 In 2019, the cancer diagnosis threw me back into the world of first responders and others who found themselves struggling with the long-tail effects of the terrorist attack.
 9/11, the day, the memories, the people who died, what it meant to New York and our country were all indelible.
 But I didn’t live in the world of the first responders still struggling to get recognition from Congress.